 Additionally, many ISPs will throttle internet data speeds due to online streaming.
-We recommend a VPN for streaming through Kodi, as it will anonymize the data connection and prevent your ISP from knowing where the data is coming and going.
+We recommend a VPN for streaming through Kodi, as it will make it impossible for your internet provider to keep tabs and slow down video streams.

 Certain games and conferences are broadcast by certain networks, so it’s helpful to know what will appear where.
 Below we’ve listed which games are aired by which national broadcasters, though there are also several regional broadcasters for the US and Canada:

-- Saturday night games air on CBC, FX Canada, and Sportsnet
+- Saturday night games air on CBC and Sportsnet

 - Playoff games are split between Sportsnet and CBC

 - Most regular season games air on NBCSN (NBC Sports Network)